PhilAndrew/camelnodejs/camelnodejs/README.md

 * Support Javascript routing, currently only supports YAML file routing
 * Add example Apache Camel routes and test cases
 * Tighter integration with NodeJS
+* Support multiple YAML files and/or any number of YAML files within a directory
+* Support YAML file name as a parameter rather than default of route.yaml
 ## Usage

 `npm install camelnodejs`